sherpal/full-scala-scala-heroku/README.md

 # Login to Heroku
 heroku login

-# Make sure to use the same name in project/BackendSettings.scala
+# Make sure to use the same name as in project/BackendSettings.scala
 heroku apps:create full-stack-scala-example --region eu heroku addons:create heroku-postgresql:hobby-dev